-Technology has now caught up with this disease and Avimec, containing ivermectin, is now available to treat Knemidocoptes.
-Using a simple 'drop-on' formula the liquid is applied to the bird's skin once weekly for three weeks.
-Depending on the severity of the disease, the cure will take from 3 to 8 weeks as the bird's body repairs the areas of damage.
+Technology has now caught up with this disease and Avimec, containing ivermectin, is now available to treat Knemidokoptes.
+Using a simple ‘drop-on’ formula the liquid is applied to the bird’s skin once weekly for three weeks.
+Depending on the severity of the disease, the cure will take from 3 to 8 weeks as the bird’s body repairs the areas of damage.

 In breeding facilities, Budgerigars should be treated yearly to control the mite.
 Even birds that appear unaffected should be treated as they often can carry the mite – ready to spread them on to their young.

 Avimec is available from your veterinarian.

 Note: Since burrowing mites only live on the body, it is not necessary to treat the cage with an anti-mite spray.
 These agents are usually highly toxic and harm the birds!
 Burrowing mites are harmless for humans; there is no risk of an infection.

 Dr Tony Gestier BVSc(Hons) MACVSc BMSc is an Avian Veterinarian and the owner of Vetafarm.